Effects Of Hydroxymetabolites Of Bupropion On Nicotine Dependence Behavior In Mice

 Digital Object Identifier (DOI)

 Damaj, M. Imad; Grabus, Sheri D.; Navarro, Hernan A.; Vann, Robert E.; Warner, Jonathan A.; King, Lindsey S.; Wiley, Jenny L.; Blough, Bruce E.; Lukas, Ronald J.; and Carroll, F. Ivy, "Effects Of Hydroxymetabolites Of Bupropion On Nicotine Dependence Behavior In Mice" (2010).
-Neurobiology.
+Translational Neuroscience Articles.
 214.